 Making Friends with the GRE: How To Overcome Test Anxiety and Perform at Your Best

-“I can’t stop trembling.
+“I can’t sleep.
 I can’t eat.
-I cry for little or no reason.
+I can’t concentrate or focus.
 I am just so nervous.”
-All of this from Janelle, a prospective graduate student, in response to scheduling a GRE test date.
+I heard all of this from Janelle, a prospective graduate student, during our conversation about scheduling a GRE test date.
 I was not surprised that Janelle was nervous, given that almost all prospective graduate students are a bit anxious…

 - « Previous Page